kd2flz/cci-kiosk/README.md

 ## To Do

-- [ ] Get CCI-Kiosk working in VM
 - [ ] Remove ability to right click on desktop
 - [ ] Relaunch apps if closed
 - [ ] Disable keyboard shortcuts
 - [ ] Make Demonstration Video

 ## Installation